Issyanofsky/react-java0mysql/ansible/README.md

-this anible deploy a kubeadm cluster with 1 master and 2 workers freconfigure the nodes:
+This anible deploy a kubeadm cluster with 1 master and 2 workers

+configure the nodes:

     - setting static IP address.
     - setting sudo permissions - adding to the sudo visudo the line (under %sudo) <user>ALL=(ALL:ALL) NOPASSWD: ALL.
     - pushing the ssh key to the nodes (from the ansible control node to the nodes). ssh-copy-id <user>@<node_ip>.